Toyota, Suzuki to start business tie-up talks to survive global race

 Toyota Motor Corp. and Suzuki Motor Corp. said Wednesday they have agreed to start talks on a business tie-up, eyeing cooperation in areas such as the development of new safety and environmentally friendly technologies.

-Toyota, Japan's largest automaker, and Suzuki, the fourth-biggest, said the tie-up under consideration will be open to other companies and is expected to lead to technological standardization in the industry -- the latest sign of the consolidation of Japan's auto sector to survive intensifying global competition.
+Toyota, Japan's largest automaker, and Suzuki, a smaller rival that specializes in small vehicles, said the tie-up under consideration will be open to other companies and is expected to lead to technological standardization in the industry -- the latest sign of the consolidation of Japan's auto sector to survive intensifying global competition.

-The move comes after Nissan Motor Co., the country's second-largest carmaker, decided in May to take a 34 percent stake in Mitsubishi Motors Corp., which was stung by a fuel economy data manipulation scandal.
-The deal effectively puts Mitsubishi, Japan's sixth-biggest automaker, under the wing of Nissan.
+The move comes after Nissan Motor Co. decided in May to take a 34 percent stake in Mitsubishi Motors Corp., which was stung by a fuel economy data manipulation scandal.
+The deal effectively puts Mitsubishi under the wing of Nissan.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.